-The purpose of this deliverable is to review ecological resilience program across eight (8) EU member states and three (3) non-EU regions.
+The purpose of this deliverable is to review ecological resilience programme across five (5) EU member states and one (1) non-EU region.
 Pilot partners contributes to this deliverable are Gargano Park and Tepilora Park (Italy), Sterea Ellada (Greece), Cova da Beira (Portugal), Podpol'anie (Slovakia), and Sebangau National Park (Indonesia).

-Ecological resilience programs, for instance, rehabilitation and restoration after the fires being reviewed.
+Ecological resilience programs along with biodiversity and its related variables being reviewed with the consideration of fire disturbance.
 The programs arrange by the pilot area analysed with the related references.
 The goals of the ecological resilience programs are the return to initial forest condition, including the biodiversity state.